 - The essays are short and of the perfect length that will hold your attention.

-- If you are a fan of slapstick comedy then Me Talk Pretty One Day will work well for you.
+- If you are a fan of slapstick comedy then this book will work well for you.

-- My friends say that the audiobook is much better.
+- I heard that the audiobook is much better.

 Things that didn’t work for me